Cpetak/WGS/sequence_processing.md

-# This is a markdown to report all steps taken to get from the raw sequence data to Bayenv factors
+# This is a markdown to report all steps taken to get from the raw sequence data to SNPs

 ### Checking quality of sequencing data
 ```